 The party scene during the Golden Age of Hollywood is legendary; just imagine the biggest, most beautiful movie stars in the world mingling in the Hollywood Hills.
 Despite the almost non-stop press blitz to which these stars were subjected, not every aspect of their lives was public.
-You may be surprised to learn those parties were filled with stars you never knew were part of the LGBTQ+ community.
-Some screen legends - like Rock Hudson, for example - came out of the closet later in life.
+You may be surprised to learn those parties were filled with stars you never knew may have been part of the LGBTQ+ community.
+Some screen legends, like Rock Hudson, for example, came out of the closet later in life.
 Outing other allegedly queer actors of the silver screen remains controversial, given they aren't around to speak for themselves.

 Despite only appearing in three films, the cultural status of James Dean as a disillusioned rebel is just as strong in the 21st century as it was at the height of his popularity.
 Dean passed in 1955, at age 24.
 Rumors swirled around his sexuality in his heyday, and persist today.
 No one knows for sure what how the Rebel Without a Cause star identified.

 Since the 1970s, several books have attempted to out the Giant actor.
 For example, in 1975, Jonathan Gilmore, a close friend to Dean, wrote The Real James Dean.
 In the book, Gilmore claimed he and Dean engaged in intimate encounters.